No. 14 Arizona beats Wake Forest for Wooden Legacy title

 KEY RUN

-Arizona was out in front for the first 6 minutes before Wake Forest scored 10 straight points to take a 23-16 lead with 11:23 remaining in the first half.
+Arizona was out in front for the first six minutes before Wake Forest scored 10 straight points to take a 23-16 lead with 11:23 remaining in the first half.
 The Demon Deacons’ lead was short-lived as the Wildcats went on a 14-0 run.
 Max Hazzard, a graduate transfer from nearby UC-Irvine, started the rally with two straight 3-pointers.

-Arizona extended its lead to 37-27 with 3 minutes left before Wake scored six of the last eight points in the half to cut it to 39-33 at halftime.
+Arizona extended its lead to 37-27 with three minutes left before Wake scored six of the last eight points in the half to cut it to 39-33 at halftime.

 Arizona’s Nico Mannion was named the tournament’s MVP.
+The freshman point guard hit the game-winning shot against Pepperdine on Thursday and scored 24 against Penn on Friday but was held to nine against Wake.
+He did hit a jumper with 1:51 remaining off a timeout to push Arizona’s lead to 68-61.

 Smith, Jeter and Sarr joined Penn’s AJ Brodeur on the all-tournament team.

 BIG PICTURE